telerik/winforms-docs/pivotgrid/save-and-load-layout/overview.md

 __RadPivotGrid__ supports save and load layout functionality, which gives your applications the opportunity to preserve user  __RadPivotGrid__ settings such as group descriptors and restore them later.
 Those layout settings are written in a xml file.

-Here is a sample demonstrating how you can implement a Save Layout button event handler:
+Here is a sample demonstrating how you can implement a Save Layout button event handler.

+#### SaveLayout

 {{source=..\SamplesCS\PivotGrid\PivotGridSaveLoadLayout.cs region=SaveLayout}}
 {{source=..\SamplesVB\PivotGrid\PivotGridSaveLoadLayout.vb region=SaveLayout}}